The Chart for GDS Holdings Limited (GDS) Is Flashing Mixed Signals

 Many brokerage firms have already submitted their reports for GDS stocks, with Morgan Stanley repeating the rating for GDS by listing it as a “Equal-Weight.”
 The predicted price for GDS in the upcoming period, according to Morgan Stanley is $80 based on the research report published on July 23rd of the current year 2021.

-Volatility was left at 5.48%, however, over the last 30 days, the volatility rate increased by 5.49%, as shares surge +8.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -30.07% lower at present.
+Volatility was left at 5.27%, however, over the last 30 days, the volatility rate increased by 6.68%, as shares sank -13.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -34.38% lower at present.

 Stock Fundamentals for GDS